openmaster/weather-network/README.md

 3. npm install

   // this will install all the required dependencies of the project.

+4. ng build

-  // now its ready to run
+  // it will build the project and now its ready to run

-## Development server
+## Running project

 goto project directory
 Run `npm start` to run this project.
 Navigate to `http://localhost:3220/`.